Royal Order of Cambodia: Post-colonial

 In 1948 France ceased granting the order.
 Formally it remained a French colonial policy, but it was now only granted by the King of Cambodia.
 The order has since then been one of the historical orders of France.

-On September 1, 1950 the (colonial) French order-system was reformed.
+On September 1, 1950, the (colonial) French order-system was reformed.
 The Order of the Star of Anjouan and the Order of the Black Star were formalised as French Overseas Orders.
 The other three were the "Order of States Associated to the French Union" (French: "Ordre des États de l'Union Française Associés").
 In 1955, Cambodia became independent.
 The order was approved by King Norodom Sihanouk during his government and also granted during his exile in Beijing.

-The order became dormant in 1975, under the governemnt of Democratic Kampuchea.
+The order became dormant in 1975, under the government of Democratic Kampuchea.
 Following United Nations supported elections in 1993, H.M.
 King Norodom Sihanouk, was returned to the throne and the Order was reinstituted by Royal Decree No. 1095/01 dated 5 October 1995.
 This decree was signed by Chea Sim as the King's representative, Norodom Ranariddh, the First Prime Minister and Hun Sen, the Second Prime Minister at the time.
 A few design changes took place.
 After the restoration of the Khmer dynasty it remained the highest Cambodian distinction.
 The original French type crown has been replaced by the Khmer Royal Crown.